wp-plugins/woocommerce-eu-vat-compliance/readme.txt

 3. Per-country VAT reports (more features currently being worked on)

-4. Downloading a CSV report with all compliance information

 == License ==

     This program is free software; you can redistribute it and/or modify